silnrsi/wstr/src/content/docs/topics/writingsystems/language-tagging.md

 ## Methods

 SIL maintains a comprehensive list of language tags in the [langtags repository][langtags].
 This includes the primary `langtags.json` file and a variety of other tools and useful resources.
-Much of the information in `langtags.json` is drawn from industry standards, which are listed in the [Standards][langtag standards] section below.
+Much of the information in `langtags.json` is drawn from industry standards, which are listed in the [Standards][langtag-standards] section below.

 In addition, `langtags.csv` is a manually maintained file that also feeds into `langtags.json`.
 We have close cooperation with the Ethnologue script editor.
 Any new information on writing systems for a particular language in the Ethnologue is passed on to be included in the `langtags.csv` file and vice-versa.
 This information is then used to build `langtags.json`.